koriaf/parks-bce-integration-bookable-things/api.rst

 Interesting fields:

-* type - is the product offered by the official park organisation or an external partner.
+* ``type`` - is the product offered by the official park organisation or an external partner.
 Informational
-* unit - has possible values "person" or "group" and helps to display on what basis the reservations are accepted.
+* ``unit`` - has possible values "person" or "group" and helps to display on what basis the reservations are accepted.
 Avaiability slots (see far below) can have maximal units per reservation parameter be set (for example, 15 people or 2 groups can attend some event).
-* cost_per_unit - informational field, AUD per single unit.
+* ``cost_per_unit`` - informational field, AUD per single unit.
 Decimal of format "xxxx.xx"
-* available_to_agents (boolean) - can another organisation place reservations?
+* ``available_to_agents`` (boolean) - can another organisation place reservations?
 Set to False if you want to (temporary) stop accepting new reservations.
 The product remains visible in the list, but no slots are returned.
 Existing reservations are not affected by changing this flag.
-* available_to_public (boolean) - the same logic, but has no meaning while we don't offer the API to public.
+* ``available_to_public`` (boolean) - the same logic, but has no meaning while we don't offer the API to public.
 In the future we may have public information about product availability (calendar) and things like that.
 Personal data of agents placing reservations will not be shared.
-* spaces_required - contains list (possibly empty) of spaces which are booked for each reservation for this product; having the space busy stops the reservation placement process.
+* ``spaces_required`` - contains list (possibly empty) of spaces which are booked for each reservation for this product; having the space busy stops the reservation placement process.
 Please note that although sub-keys like ``index`` or ``minutes`` are present they aren't fully supported.
 See spaces list endpoint for getting their list with readable name and some details.

+    * ``spaces_required.i.space_id`` - UUID of the space, used to reference it, unique
+    * ``spaces_required.i.index`` - index of this space for this product; for example, if product assumes group moved from one space to another after some time (see "start_from_minutes") there will be multipe rows in ``spaces_required`` list with index 1, 2, 3 and so on.
+Not fully supported yet but is present to start collecting the data.
+    * ``spaces_required.i.start_from_minutes`` - see ``index`` - for indexes > 1 contains number of minutes when the group moved to this space
+    * ``spaces_required.i.index_percentage`` - for future usage and for cases when multiple products are using single space simultaneously.
+    * ``spaces_required.i.minutes`` - for future usage and products using space simultaneously; number of minutes (of the slot) when space uses the product.
+Null for default behavious, different values are saved but change nothing.

 Products list